top of page

 About

 In 2019, Laura began researching Maqam (Arabic music theory) and stumbled onto a treasure trove of profound family truths.
-Laura’s ongoing journey of self-discovery–which includes forgotten ancestors, wild synchronicities found in dusty old bookstores, and the reclaiming of a lost family name–is the inspirational heart of her recent release, the multimedia project Ya Ghorbati: Divas in Exile.
+Laura’s ongoing journey of self-discovery–which includes forgotten ancestors, wild synchronicities found in dusty old bookstores, and the reclaiming of a lost family name–is the inspirational heart of her multimedia project Ya Ghorbati: Divas in Exile.

 Developed in collaboration with musical director Ira Khonen Temple, Ya Ghorbati weaves together the stories of Judeo-Arab divas from the last century with original recordings and new performances of folk and sacred music.